haftav/cli-oop-practice/README.md

-#OOP for a CLI Game
+# OOP for a CLI Game

+A simple repo for enhancing my understanding of OOP in JS